fsharp/fslang-design/RFCs/FS-1005-underscores-in-numeric-literals.md

 # Alternatives
 [alternatives]: #alternatives

-The main alternative is simply not doinng it at all.
+The main alternative is simply not doing it at all.

 # Unresolved questions
 [unresolved]: #unresolved-questions

-None unless issues are raised by the implementation.
+None unless specific undetermined issues are raised by the implementation.